cosolabs/dsem/whitepaper.md

 Inspired by open standards communities (Home Assistant, ESPHome, Tasmota, OpenHAB), architects tired of proprietary black boxes, and clients who wanted their home to work.

 Special thanks to the in-house R&D team that, between 2021 and 2024, proved that with open tools and engineering criteria, critical infrastructure can be maintained even with zero budget.

+Thanks also to **Manuel García** for his critical peer feedback, which helped refine and strengthen the conceptual framework of DSEM.

 ---